8 Ways to Maximize Your Year-End Planning

 3. Fund retirement

 Business owners can defer income tax today by saving for the future.
-By setting aside earnings in retirement plans such as a 401K, IRA, or SEP IRA, you can reduce your taxable income for 2019.
+By setting aside earnings in retirement plans such as a 401K, IRA, or SEP IRA, you can reduce your taxable income.
 Plus, because retirement plans are protected from creditors, you are also creating a safety net not vulnerable to business risk.
 Factors to consider in retirement planning include:

 • Employee retention: Funding employee retirement plans is a powerful retention strategy that also helps reduce the employer's taxable income.
 Consider a Safe Harbor 401(k) plan, advises Dawson.
 "An employer match allows you to avoid most annual compliance tests, while allowing highly-compensated employees, including business owners, to contribute the maximum."